 In DMC piles, the piles are positioned on the top of a rock beneath the soil.
 The land is pierced till rock is found.
 The pile is anchored to the pierced rock and steel structure is inserted to be concreted.

-In both under reamed and DMC piles, on an average PSI, 25 to 30 piles are constructed for a 2000 to 2500 square feet building.
-Once piles are constructed, Pile caps are made over it.
-Pile cap transfers the load to the main building structure from the pile.
+In both under reamed and DMC piles 25 to 30 piles are constructed for a 2000 to 2500 square feet building (on an average PSI (Pounds per Square Inch – measuring unit of concrete’s strength)).
+Once piles are constructed, pile caps are made over it.
+Pile cap transfers the load from the main building structure to the pile.

 Piles are usually made on every corners of the room.
 A large beam called grade beam, runs over connecting all piles to distribute load between the piles.
 This ensures that any differential settlement among the piles will be accommodated by the beam and is distributed with the entire set of piles.
-For pile foundation, it is not necessary that the pillars have to continue till the top.
-Walls are generally constructed over the grade beams.
+And walls are then constructed over the grade beams.

 Extra care for the foundation at Viya

-The foundation that involves beams like Raft, Pillar Footing and Pile Foundation requires something more.
-The top of the beam need a brick work or a rubble filler work to fill the gap between plinth beam and the finished floor.
-We do a plastering of the inside walls of these brick construction avoid water seeping in through the bricks to the floors on the top.
+The foundation that involves beams like Raft, Pillar Footing and Pile requires some extra care.
+The top of the beam needs a brickwork or a rubble filler work.
+This fills the gap between plinth beam and the finished floor.
+Further, plaster the inside walls of these brick construction.
+This avoids water seeping in through the bricks to the floors on the top.

 This small brick wall will hold the land within foundation which is then layer filled with soil.
-We take immense care to ram the soil in layers of 15 cms, water it well and pack it to give a solid foundation for your house.
+At Viya, we take immense care to ram the soil in layers of 15 cms, water it well and pack it to give a solid foundation for your house.
 Your house built over this foundation will last for at least two more generations.